perfait/CRM/README.md

 There are two types of accounts.
 User accounts and Admin accounts.
 User accounts can only do the following:
-1. View their information
+1. View their order progress
 2. Change their personal details such as name, email, phone number and profile picture.

 Admin accounts on the other hand can
-1. View
+1. View users
 2. Add users
 3. Delete users
 4. Edit user details